Obamacare Expansion Was Sunset In 2022 Inflation Reduction Act By Democrats

 ###

-March 19, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement urging Congress to invoke Article III, Sec.
-2 and to pass laws curtailing federal courts’ jurisdiction from hearing cases on political questions:
+Oct.
+1, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement urging President Donald Trump to automate federal government functions during the government shutdown:

 Attachments: